 Do you know of anyone who has a D-9 tractor who I can call to clear a driveway or house site?

 The office may be able to recommend a few suggestions they find online or thru the yellow pages.
 (We do not endorse anyone.)

 Are there internet and cable providers available in Fern Acres?

 Yes.
-They (Hawaiian Telcom, Spectrum, Dish Network, Direct TV, or AWS) are also listed in the yellow pages.
+They (Hawaiian Telcom, Spectrum, Dish Network, Direct TV, or AWS) are also listed in the yellow pages and online.
 You will need to check each of them to see if their service is available for the property.
 These services are constantly changing.
 We can’t keep up with all the changes.
 Again, we do not endorse any of these providers.

 How much are mandatory road maintenance fees and when are they due?

 According to the Bylaws, Mandatory Road Maintenance fees are due on January 1st of each year, but are not considered delinquent unless the payment has not been received by March 31st.